victorpolisetty/alprina_new/README.md

     ```cp sample.env .env```

 5. Fill in the required environment variables in .env.
 You'll need a Ethereum RPC. `ALL_PARTICIPANTS` needs to contain your agent's public address.
+You will need to fill in each API key necessary in the .env file

 6. Test the agent.
 Make sure to add api keys in api_keys_json param in the aea-config.yaml file to run the agent successfully.
 Also, make sure there is only one agent address in .env all_participants and aea-config.yaml all_participants

     ```bash
-    bash run_agent.py
+    ./run_agent.py
     ```

     and in other terminal run Tendermint: